Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Theorem

-Finally, to evaluate~\eqref{eq:44}, we apply the analysis of soft-DF-BP in the stochastic channel setup.
-That is, we consider a {\it formal} scenario, where the assumptions of the setup hold.
-Relying on Condition 1 of the theorem, the following inequality can now be shown to hold,
+is achievable, where normalization by $n$ is required because we are measuring rate in bits per use of the original erasure relay channel.
+Finally, to evaluate~\eqref{eq:44}, we apply the analysis of soft-DF-BP over the auxiliary channel.
+Relying on Condition~1 of the theorem, the following inequality can now be shown to hold

-where $R$ is the rate $\cC$ and $o(1)$ is a term that approaches zero with $n$.
-The proof of~\eqref{eq:31} relies on concepts similar to the proof of the joint source-channel coding theorem (see e.g.~\cite[Sec.~10.5]{MacKay_Book}) and is omitted.
-The argument $\epsilon/R$ to the entropy function (rather than $\epsilon$ as in~\cite{MacKay_Book}) compensates for the fact that $\epsilon$ is the fraction of erroneous code bits rather than information bits as in~\cite{MacKay_Book}. \begin{flushright}\QED\end{flushright}
+where $R$ is the rate of $\cC$ and $o(1)$ is a term that approaches zero as $n\rightarrow\infty$.
+The proof of~\eqref{eq:31} relies on concepts similar to the proof of the joint source-channel coding theorem (see e.g.,~\cite[Sec.~10.5]{MacKay_Book}) and is omitted.
+The argument $\xi/R$ to the entropy function is an upper bound on the fraction of erroneous information bits ($\xi$ bounds the fraction of codebits), as assumed in the bound of~\cite{MacKay_Book}. { $\QED$}